 Have you recently lost your job?
 If so, you might be wondering whether you have grounds for a wrongful termination lawsuit.
 In Washington, as in other states, employees work at will.
 This means an employee can generally be fired at any time and for any reason, or for no reason at all.

 But there are some exceptions to the at-will rule.
 For example, if your Washington employer fires you for discriminatory reasons, in violation of an employment contract, or in retaliation for exercising your rights, you may have a legal claim against your employer for wrongful termination.

-Every state’s laws on wrongful termination are different.
+Every state's laws on wrongful termination are different.
 This article covers some of the common legal grounds you might have for suing your Washington employer for wrongful termination.
-But it’s not a comprehensive list of Washington employment rights, which can change as courts issue new rulings and legislators pass or modify laws.
+But it's not a comprehensive list of Washington employment rights, which can change as courts issue new rulings and legislators pass or modify laws.
 To find out the full extent of your legal claims, speak to an experienced Washington employment lawyer.
-To learn more about Washington employment law, contact the office of the Washington Department of Labor and Industries.

 Under federal law, it is illegal for an employer to fire an employee based on a protected characteristic.
 Federal law prohibits employers from firing employees based on race, color, national origin, sex, pregnancy, religion, age (if the employee is at least 40), disability, citizenship status, or genetic information.
 However, only employers with a minimum number of employees must comply with these laws.
 Most types of discrimination are prohibited once an employer has at least 15 employees.
 However, the minimum is 20 employees for age discrimination and four employees for citizenship status discrimination.